Fond Memories of Lydden in those early days

 Ice on the INSIDE of the van first thing in the morning.

 Toilets with no doors, no seats, no loo paper & broken flush.
-Cubicles with doors had no locks.
+Cubicles with

 Being continually woken through the night by new arrivals.